 Most parents will have stumbled across the many arguments for and against disposable nappies versus their cloth diapers or reusable counterparts.
 The long and short of it is that the environmental impact is not all that clear cut given the energy and water used in the home to wash non-disposables continually.

 However, we feel these cloth diapers still make a great choice.
-Especially given that once purchased, they could save thousands of disposable plastic diapers getting discarded over babies first few years.
+Especially given that they could save thousands of disposable plastic diapers once purchased and get discarded over babies’ first few years.
 The laminate helps these diapers last and provides a sealing layer.

-Whether you end up using cloth diapers all the time or most of it less a few moments where disposables beat their cloth counterparts on convenience your little one will likely experience diaper rash at some stage.
+Whether you end up using cloth diapers all the time or most of it less a few moments where disposables beat their cloth counterparts on convenience, your little one will likely experience diaper rash at some stage.

-Made from sustainable bamboo, this set of 6 zero-waste baby wipes make a terrific top-up gift idea for baby.
-Or gifted as a stand-alone baby wipes essential for any new parent or zero waste baby shower.
+Made from sustainable bamboo, this set of 6 zero-waste baby wipes makes a terrific top-up gift idea for babies and will help parents achieve less waste.
+Or gifted as stand-alone baby wipes essential for any new parent or zero-waste baby shower.

-Washable and made from GOTS certified organic cotton these burp cloths deserve a place on your baby registry, functional and they look good too.
+Washable and made from GOTS-certified organic cotton, these burp cloths deserve a place on your baby registry; functional, and they look good too.

-Accredited to the OEKO TEXT 100 standard these slings come free from harmful chemicals.
-Made from bamboo and organic cotton fabric, the result is a super soft, cool and comfortable product that carries your little one close to the chest—helpfully allowing hands to be free to go about the day's tasks.
+Accredited to the OEKO TEXT 100 standard, these slings come free from harmful chemicals.
+Made from bamboo and organic cotton fabric, the result is a super soft, cool, and comfortable product that carries your little one close to the chest—helpfully allowing hands to be free to go about the day's tasks.
 They do contain a touch of elastane to provide some stretch.

-Hana ships from Amazon UK internationally, for US readers also check out the Simply Life Wrap.
+Hana ships from Amazon UK internationally; for US readers, also check out the Simply Life Wrap.

-Soothe the skin, alleviate diaper rash and save the planet from another plastic tub.
-Ideal for diaper rash and minor abrasions, both mom and the little one will love this.
-And they are the perfect gift for a zero-waste baby shower.
+Soothe the skin, alleviate diaper rash, and save the planet from another plastic tub.
+Ideal for diaper rash, sensitive skin, and minor abrasions, both mom and the little one will love this.
+And they are the perfect gift for a low-waste baby shower.